agimus-project/agimus-libfranka/README.md

 With this library, you can control research versions of Franka Robotics robots.
 See the [Franka Control Interface (FCI) documentation][fci-docs] for more information about what `libfranka` can do and how to set it up.
 The [generated API documentation][api-docs] also gives an overview of its capabilities.

+## Note

+This is a fork of the https://github.com/tingelst/libfranka which is a fork of https://github.com/frankaemika/libfranka.
+This library is is originally deprecated for the oldest robots.
+Hence in order to prevent the original owners to delete this package we created this fork.

+This library has been tested with ROS2 on Panda robot in LAAS-CNRS and CTU-Prague.

 ## License

 `libfranka` is licensed under the [Apache 2.0 license][apache-2.0].